 The 9mm Parabellum has, in recent years, become almost the world-standard handgun cartridge for LE agencies.
 The use of the 9mm as a sporting or defensive round has grown alongside or slightly in the wake of its official popularity.

-Best 9mm Ammo Comparison Chart
+Comparison of the Best 9mm Ammo

 How to Choose 9mm Ammo